mzollin/qr-pirate/README.md

 2. Rename and move the files up from the subfolders to the qrbooty folder with unique names.

-3. Call qr2key.py to scan the downloaded images in the qrbooty folder for QR-codes and check if they contain Bitcoin private keys.
+3. Call qr2key.py to scan the downloaded images in the qrbooty folder for QR-codes and check if they contain Bitcoin wallet private keys.
 The keys will be saved in a keylist.txt file.

 4. Remove duplicates in keylist.txt and output them to a keylist_unique.txt file